-Hyde, a Republican, was the representative for Illinois’s 6th congressional district from 1975 to 2006.
+Hyde was the representative for Illinois’s 6th congressional district and was a Republican.
+He served from 1975 to 2006.

 Hyde is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).